clunion/shardoverse/README.md

 ## Setting up the development environment

 ### Install MSYS2 + MinGW64
 From here: [`Msys2.org`](https://www.msys2.org/), as described here:  [`MSys2-install`](https://www.msys2.org/wiki/MSYS2-installation/)
 (and possibly this may help:  [`unix-linux-environment-windows`](https://www.booleanworld.com/get-unix-linux-environment-windows-msys2/) )

 Now there should be an Icon on the desktop to start the MSys2-Shell.
 For the further steps, open this shell.

-May be it is now the right time to configure this shell/window for your liking.
+Perhaps it is now the right time to configure this shell/window for your liking.

 ### Updating the Msys2- and MinGW64-Packages and -Repositories
     pacman -Syuu